 Dream Catchers also use an I-Tip System that allows your hair to lay flat against your head (picture below) creating a seamless look.

-Dream Catchers offers over 40 colors to choose from and the hair can still be dyed with your natural hair.
+You can choose from over 40 colors and the hair can still be dyed with your natural hair.
 For example, I get the color that most closely matches my natural hair color but if I wanted to dye my whole head once they are in I can do so.

 Microbead Hair Extensions – The Process